josephberger/PanOS-Master-Tshoot/README.md

 **Commands**
 - Added `show interfacesv6` which lists the ipv6 information for interfaces.
+- Added `--details` option to `show routes` command to show more details about NGFWs and Panorama.

 **Items**
 - log file `mt-cli.log` is now created in the same directory as the script.
 Log customization is not available yet.